 “Studies have shown that 74% of new age buyers are doing their research online.
 In this scenario, the 21st-century seller needs to raise the bar with relevant customer interactions and aim for higher levels of engagement.”
 (Source).

-Employee’s at your company should be seen as the most trusted resources that are available.
-Afterall, your company hired these individuals for their skills, work ethic, and for their enthusiasm for the job at hand (or at least these are the employees your company should of hired).
+Employees should be seen as the most trusted sources available.
+After all, weren’t they hired for their skills, work ethic, and enthusiasm for getting the job done?

 - A Nielsen study showed that 84% of people trust recommendations from friends, family, colleagues over other forms of marketing.
 (Source: Nielsen)

 - Brand messages reached 561% further when shared by employees vs the same messages shared via official brand social channels (Source: MSLGroup)

 - Content shared by employees receives 8x more engagement than content shared by brand channels (Source: Social Media Today)

 These show that for your company to fully leverage internal marketing, employees need to feel empowered to talk freely about the brand online.

 Three actions that are key to effective internal marketing:

 - Once a workplace culture is solidly established and you’ve conducted some basic social media education or training, your company needs to trust people to talk about the brand openly online — wherever that may be.

 - Actively encourage employees to share on social media!
 It helps improve relations with current customers, and the valuable insights your employees share can encourage prospects to trust the company more overall.